learn-academy-2022-alpha/week-4-assessment-scalisema/interview-questions.md

   Your answer: The return of a block of code?

-  Researched answer: Any statement in Ruby returns a value of the last evaluated expression.
-There is no need for return keys.
+  Researched answer: This means that Ruby returns a value of the last expression that was evaluated.
+Additionally this means that there is no need for return keys.